 This one is black with shades of green embellishments and a black tulle bustle and train in the back.

 This Lil gem topper sits perched on top of your head and is held on by an elastic band that you put under the back of your head.. then just place it where you want it on your head and it will stay in place.

 I like to wear them towards the front of your head, tilted to the side and on the ball of your forehead.”

 From Shay, the artist:

 “Red and black fabric with a leather-look (lightweight and a nice leather texture), and black lace trim hat clock gears and winding key.
 Creates a beautiful look.
 Hats are held on by headbands with teeth grips, for no slips, easy to wear on anyone!
 The perfect new look for that Gothic Lolita, neo-Victorian, steampunk look.

 Hats are awesome for everyday wear, overfalls, and for the costume, we create for all styles of Lolita, Gothic, Victorian, steampunk, dance, and more.

 All hats come from a smoke-free home, But I do have a cat, but all hats are pre-bagged and are stored away from her.
 For any more questions, please feel free to contact us.
 I will gladly send any close-up photos as needed.”

 From the artist:

 “This mini-crown is a Steam Society original design and has been made entirely from scratch.
-Made from a handcrafted wire frame, this crown has been painstakingly covered with exquisite abstract cogs-and-gears pattern and a delicate silver pin-stripe overlay.
+Made from a handcrafted wireframe, this crown has been painstakingly covered with exquisite abstract cogs-and-gears patterns and a delicate silver pin-stripe overlay.
 This crown is perfect for wearing on New Year’s Eve to Masquerade Ball on board a time machine.
 Check out the matching miniature top hat I have listed for a stunning couples outfit!